-When I was finally able to get my hands on Star Wars Jedi Fallen Order, thanks to EA’s Origin Access Premier as we didn’t get access to a review copy, I was psyched.
-Here I was, about to dive into a game that I’ve been salivating to get my hands on and it was time.
-And for a while, it was enjoyable, until the dreaded game-breaking bug I encountered reared its head.
+I was psyched when I could finally get my hands on Star Wars Jedi: Fallen Order, thanks to EA’s Origin Access Premier, as we didn’t get access to a review copy.
+Here I was, about to dive into a game that I’d been salivating to get my hands on, and it was time.
+And for a while, it was enjoyable until the dreaded game-breaking bug I encountered reared its head.

 Yeah, I wasn’t too thrilled about that in the least bit.

-I panicked, I cried, I got frustrated and then I took to Twitter to see if I could get Respawn Entertainment’s attention.
+I panicked, I cried, I got frustrated, and then I took to Twitter to see if I could get Respawn Entertainment’s attention.
 After several tweets, I realized that wasn’t happening.
 So I recorded the bug and uploaded it to YouTube.
-I figured I was the only one with this issue and it was an isolated incident.
-Sadly, it turns out that I wasn’t and that many people were also having the same issue as me or worse.
+I figured I was the only one with this issue, and it was an isolated incident.
+Sadly, it turns out that I wasn’t and that many people also had the same issue as me or worse.

 Going even further, I’m seeing massive glowing reviews for the game, yet not one review mentions any bugs like these.
-For the number of people having issues similar to me (or worse), I find it hard to believe that those who reviewed the game also didn’t encounter these.
-I’m not even counting the other issues such as enemies falling through the floor (which happens a lot).
+For the number of people having issues similar to mine (or worse), I find it hard to believe that those who reviewed the game also didn’t encounter these.
+I’m not even counting the other issues, such as enemies falling through the floor (which happens a lot).

-I’ve reported the bug report on EA’s help forum and I finally got someone to reply to that.
-Though there’s no telling my issue will be reported to Respawn or not.
-While I’m frustrated that Respawn is acknowledging other people who are praising the game, yet my (and others) pleas for help go unheard.
-For many, there’s nothing can be done without the assistance of the developer.
-Which may or may not happen anytime soon.
+I’ve reported the bug report on EA’s help forum, and I finally got someone to reply to that.
+However, there’s no telling whether my issue will be reported to Respawn or not.
+While I’m frustrated that Respawn is acknowledging other people who are praising the game, my (and others’) pleas for help go unheard.
+For many, there’s nothing that can be done without the assistance of the developer, which may or may not happen anytime soon.

 Hopefully, Respawn sees these bug reports and acknowledges them.
-Until then, be safe out there fellow Jedi.
+Until then, be safe out there, fellow Jedi.
 The force is not with us this time around.
-Oh and Respawn, should you require a copy of my busted save file, I have it for you.
+Oh, and Respawn, should you require a copy of my busted save the file, I have it for you.
 If you even see this, that is.